-The members of the Branch management during the year and up to the date of this report are:
+The members of the Branch management during the year and up to the date of this report are: S Pillay

-J Engel
+- J Engel

-K Molefakgotla
+- K Molefakgotla

-J Gibhard
+- J Gibhard

-Financial position
+Financial performance

 In terms of the requirements of the Banks Act and Regulations relating to Banks, the financial results presented below have been prepared in accordance with Financial Reporting Standards issued from time to time, with additional disclosure when required.
 Whilst branches of foreign banks are not required to publish financial statements the information provided below is required in terms of their Pillar 3 disclosures.